madbomb122/BlackViperScript/README.md

 **NOTICES**
-1. BlackViper is no longer releasing service configurations.
+1. BlackViper is no longer releasing service configurations and His Service Configuration is now Public Domain.

 **Thank you**